 The Awards Committee must review and approve, or ratify, all Procurements of Supplies and Services set forth in Section 2-108(2) of the Code.
-After approval by the Awards Committee, the CPO should email all Awards to the Chief Executive Officer for final approval.
+After approval by the Awards Committee of the Consent Agenda and the Regular Agenda, if applicable, the CPO is required to email the approved Awards on only the Regular Agenda to the Chief Executive Officer for final approval.
 After final approval by the CEO, the PCM, or designee, and the Manager of Contract Administration, or designee, should proceed with preparation of the Contract Documents.
+Note, if the awards items stay on the Consent Agenda, the CEO is not required to approve.